drupalwxt/site-wxt/docker/README.md

 ## Acknowledgements

-Where possible we try to follow the best practices laid out by the top-tier Drupal projects namely:
+Where possible we try to integrate with the best practices laid out by the top-tier Drupal projects namely:

 * [Lightning][lightning] distribution created by [Acquia][acquia]
 * [Open Social][open_social] distribution created by [Goal Gorilla][goalgorilla]